Electricity Price Review

 • clarify that code breaches resulting from a series of closely related events are treated as a single breach subject to a single penalty rather than separate breaches subject to multiple penalties.

 Updating the Electricity Authority’s compliance framework also requires amendments to the Electricity Industry (Enforcement) Regulations 2010.
-Work is progressing on these regulatory changes and is expected to be completed by mid-2023.
+Work is progressing on these regulatory changes and is expected to be completed in 2024.

 Further details can be found in the following documents: